 You can mount the transducer for different fish finders in a variety of ways.
 Some can be attached to the trolling motor, while others must be stuck directly to the bottom of the transom.

 Many modern kayaks feature scupper holes, which allow you to pass the transducer through the hull for proper mounting.
-However, old kayaks rarely have these features, so you’ll have to purchase a depth finder that will work with your kayak.
+However, old kayaks rarely have these features so you have to purchase a depth finder that works with your kayak.

 What is your power source?